roboticeyes/gorexos/README.md

 ## Notice

-The folder `coreapi` is deprecated and should not be used anymore.
-It uses the old API v2 from REXos core services.
-Please use the new composite layer of the specific sub-folder.
+The folder `coreapi` is accessing the API v2 directly and requires expert knowledge.
+We suggest to use the composite API.

 ## References